Yale-LILY/yale-lily.github.io/spider.md

                         It consists of 10,181 questions and 5,693 unique complex SQL queries on 200 databases with multiple tables covering 138 different domains.

-                        Spider 1.0 has different complicated SQL queries and databases appear in train and test sets.
+                        In Spider 1.0, different complex SQL queries and databases appear in train and test sets.
-                        To do well on it, systems must <i>generalize well to not only both new SQL queries but also new database schemas</i>.
+                        To do well on it, systems must <i>generalize well to not only new SQL queries but also new database schemas</i>.

                         <a class="btn actionBtn" href="http://arxiv.org/abs/1806.03822">Spider Paper</a>
                         </div>